Popular Hin Daeng liveaboards Explore all liveaboards

 What To Expect On A Hin Daeng Liveaboard

 Similarly to the northern dive sites of the Andaman Sea, the best time to see these majestic creatures are during the months of February - April.
 Diving here is usually preferable between November and April when calmer weather and seas make for a more enjoyable experience.
-Some divers argue that Hin Daeng is as good as Richelieu Rock in the north but with less visitors.
-With such a varied underwater topography and biodiversity, Hin Daeng makes for a great site to add to your Liveaboard.com itinerary.
+Some divers argue that Hin Daeng is as good as Richelieu Rock in the north but with fewer visitors.
+With such varied underwater topography and biodiversity, Hin Daeng makes for a great site to add to your Liveaboard.com itinerary.

 What You Can See

 Due to its remoteness in deep open sea (along with its sister island Hin Muang), the larger pelagics are attracted to the area.
 It is best to keep your eyes open, as below on the sandy flats you may see Marbled Whip Rays and Leopard Sharks, into the blue for Grey Reef Sharks who may curiously approach you or the illustrious whale shark gliding by.
 Don't forget to look up as you may be missing the graceful manta ray swimming loops above you, using the top of the pinnacle as a cleaning station.
-The dive is full of activity, there are a lot of nooks and crannies on the wall where the perceptive diver can identify the macro life: Ornate Ghost Pipe Fish, Banded Cleaner Shrimp and the like or witness the more obvious congregations of Long Fin Batfish just off the reef.
-Bear in mind as you ascend to swim away from the reef in order avoid the surface currents and easily board the boat.
+The dive is full of activity, there are a lot of nooks and crannies on the wall where the perceptive diver can identify the macro life: Ornate Ghost Pipe Fish, Banded Cleaner Shrimp, and the like or witness the more obvious congregations of Long Fin Batfish just off the reef.
+Bear in mind as you ascend to swim away from the reef in order to avoid the surface currents and easily board the boat.

 Liveaboard.com offers good Thailand liveaboard itineraries that cover the best of Thailand's west coast.
 The best way to get to Hin Daeng is on a Thailand liveaboard trip from Phuket.
 Dive safaris typically depart from Chalong Pier in Phuket or Pak Bara Pier from Hat Yai airport, both of which can be reached by domestic flight from Bangkok